Find Affordable College Courses

 After completing their Bachelor's Degree, nursing graduates from Union College carry an average student debt load of $33,338.

-Read full report on Nursing at Union College Nebraska
+Full Nursing at Union College Nebraska Report

 Nebraska Wesleyan University ranked #8 on this year’s Most Popular Nursing Bachelor’s Degree Schools in Nebraska list.
-Located in the city of Lincoln, NWU is a private not-for-profit school with a small student population.
+Located in the city of Lincoln, NWU is a private not-for-profit college with a small student population.

 Of the 32 students majoring in nursing at NWU, 13% are male and 88% are female.